hyperledger/anoncreds-spec/spec/data_flow_setup.md

 TAILS_FILE]] associated with the [[ref: Revocation Registry]] can be downloaded from the `tailsLocation` in the [[ref: Revocation Registry]] object.

-#### Creating the Initial Revocation Registry Entry Object
+#### Creating the Initial Revocation Status List Object

-Published [[ref: Revocation Registry Entry]] objects contain the state of the [[ref:
+Published [[ref: Revocation Status List]] objects contain the state of the [[ref:
 Revocation Registry]] at a given point in time such that [[ref: holders]] can generate a proof of non-revocation (or not) about their specific credential and [[ref: verifiers]] can verify that proof.
-An initial [[ref: Revocation Registry Entry]] is generated and published immediately on creation of the [[ref: Revocation Registry]] so that it can be used immediately by [[ref: holders]].
+An initial [[ref: Revocation Status List]] is generated and published immediately on creation of the [[ref: Revocation Registry]] so that it can be used immediately by [[ref: holders]].
 Over time, additional [[ref:
-Revocation Registry Entry]] objects are generated and published as the revocation status of one or more credentials within the [[ref: Revocation Registry]] change.
+Revocation Status List]] objects are generated and published as the revocation status of one or more credentials within the [[ref: Revocation Registry]] change.

-A secure process must be run to create the initial [[ref: Revocation Registry Entry]] object, taking the following input parameters.
+A secure process must be run to create the initial [[ref: Revocation Status List]] object, taking the following input parameters.

-- `type`: the type of revocation registry being created.
-For Hyperledger Indy this is always "CL_ACCUM."
-- `rev_reg_id`: the ID of the [[ref: Revocation Registry]] for which the initial [[ref:
+- `revRegId`: the ID of the [[ref: Revocation Registry]] for which the initial [[ref:
-Revocation Registry Entry]] is to be generated.
+Revocation Status List]] is to be generated.
   - The process uses this identifier to find the associated [[ref:
 Private Revocation Registry]] to access the information within that object.
+- `revocationList` - A bit array of length `maxCredNum` that indicates whether a credential is initially revoked or not.
+The value of `1` indicates the credential is initially revoked, the value of `0` indicates the credential is initially unrevoked.

 The process collects from the identified [[ref: Private Revocation Registry]] information to calculate the cryptographic accumulator value for the initial [[ref:
-Revocation Registry Entry]], including:
+Revocation Status List]], including:

-- `issuanceType`: an enumerated value that defines the initial state of credentials in the [[ref: Revocation Registry]]: revoked ("ISSUANCE_ON_DEMAND") or non-revoked ("ISSUANCE_BY_DEFAULT").
-See the [warning and recommendation against the use of `ISSUANCE_ON_DEMAND`](#recommend-not-using-issuanceondemand).
+- `revocDefType`: the type of revocation registry.
+This is currently always `CL_ACCUM`
 - `maxCredNum`: The capacity of the [[ref: Revocation Registry]], a count of the number of credentials that can be issued using the [[ref: Revocation Registry]].
 - `tailsArray`: The contents of the [[ref: TAILS_FILE]], the array of primes, one for each credential to be issued from the [[ref: Revocation Registry]].
-- `private_key`: The accumulator private key for the [[ref: Revocation Registry]].
+- `privateKey`: The accumulator private key for the [[ref: Revocation Registry]].

-With the collected information, the process the initial cryptographic accumulator for the [[ref: Revocation Registry]].
-The format of the identifier for the [[ref: Revocation Registry Entry]] is dependent on the [[ref: AnonCreds Objects Method]] used by the issuer.
+With the collected information, the initial cryptographic accumulator for the [[ref: Revocation Registry]] can be created.
+The format of the identifier for the
+[[ref: Revocation Status List]] is dependent on the [[ref: AnonCreds Objects Method]] used by the issuer.

 In simple terms, the cryptographic accumulator at any given point in time is the (modulo) product of the primes for each non-revoked credential in the [[ref:
 Revocation Registry]].

-Based on the value of `issuanceType`, all of the credentials are initially either revoked, or unrevoked.
-If all of the credentials are initially revoked, the accumulator value is `0`, if all are unrevoked, the accumulator value has contributions from all of the entries in the array of primes.
+If all of the credentials are initially revoked (`revocationList` only contains `1` values), the accumulator value is `0`.

 The accumulator is calculated using the following steps: